About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Buttermilk Mashed Potatoes

-- 3 pounds peeled and cube Yukon Gold potatoes, 2-inch pieces*
+- 3 pounds peeled and cubed Yukon Gold potatoes, 2-inch pieces*

 - 4 tablespoons unsalted butter, cut into small pieces